 Finally, we reach the apex of the A.P.’s argument against Trump, and here they may be spot on: “everything – including inherently nonpartisan institutions and investigations – is suddenly political.”
 This does seem to be the case.
 But why is the president held responsible for this?
 Is he the one calling for investigations without evidence of a crime?
 It appears the A.P. has its weapon aimed in the wrong direction.
 It is not President Trump who has managed to politicize everything under the sun – it’s the advocacy media.

 Presidential historian Douglas Brinkley is quoted in the A.P. article as saying that President Trump has “dynamited the institution of the presidency.”
 Well said, Mr. Brinkley, and amen.
 Let’s hope and pray Mr. Trump continues to defy convention as we turn the corner into 2019.
-An extra stick of political dynamite can be very useful in the Swamp from time to time.We value your comments!
-Please weigh in on our comment section below.
+An extra stick of political dynamite can be very useful in the Swamp from time to time.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com